-Field screening for scab resistance was performed at the Pee Dee Research and Education Center (REC) in Florence, SC.
-The nursery was planted on 12 November 2021 along with a spreader border of 'SS8641', and samples were hand-harvested in May 2022.
-In addition to growing advanced breeding lines from the Uniform Southern and SunGrains nurseries, the following Clemson breeding stages were also incorporated in the misted nursery: Wheat Advanced Trial (72 entries), Wheat Preliminary Trial (593 entries), and F{3:5} selections (n=4,000).
-PhD Candidate AJ Ackerman and the research technician funded by this project developed corn spawn inoculum, utilizing F. graminearum isolates provided by Dr. Christina Cowger (ARS-Raleigh) that were received in January 2022.
-Field index ratings were not recorded for this specific nursery due to a late incidence of FHB pressure that most likely (Form - PPR21) resulted from low humidity and cool temperatures during anthesis, which slowed disease progression.
-However, FHB pressure was still evident prior to physiological maturity.
+Advanced Trial (72 entries), Wheat Preliminary Trial (593 entries), and $F{3:5}$ selections (n=4,000).
+PhD Candidate AJ Ackerman (2022) and the research technician (2023) funded by this project developed corn spawn inoculum, utilizing F. graminearum isolates provided by Dr. Christina Cowger (ARS-Raleigh) that were received in January prior to spring inoculation.
+Field index ratings were not recorded for the 2022 nursery due to a late incidence of FHB pressure that most likely resulted from low humidity and cool temperatures during anthesis, which slowed disease progression.
+However, FHB pressure was still evident in 2022 prior to physiological maturity.
 Because blighted heads were observed, albeit at a lower frequency than in years past, replicated FHB samples were collected for entries in the Uniform Southern Scab Nursery, Uniform Southern Soft Red Winter Wheat Nursery, Gulf Atlantic Wheat Nursery, and the SunWheat trial.
-Harvested grain samples are currently being threshed without air and subsequently sieved to removed debris prior to FHB analysis.
-Fusarium-damaged kernels (FDK) will be measured using the previously-calibrated (see publication Ackerman et al. 2022) Vibe QM3 Grain Analyzer.
-After FDK analysis, samples will be ground into flour and shipped to the Schmale Lab at VA Tech for DON testing.
-Data collected for FDK and then DON will be disseminated to all VDHR-SWW breeders to aid in line selection and support making decisions for lines to include (or exclude) as parents for crossing to develop new doubled haploids or conventional segregating populations.
+Harvested grain samples were threshed without air and subsequently sieved to removed debris prior to FHB analysis.
+Fusarium-damaged kernels (FDK) were measured using the previously-calibrated (see publication Ackerman et al. 2022) Vibe QM3 Grain Analyzer.
+After FDK analysis, 522 total samples were ground into flour and shipped to the Schmale Lab at VA Tech for DON testing.
+Data were received back from the VA Tech DON testing lab on 17 March 2023.
+Data collected for FHB ratings (2023 only), FDK, and DON (2022 only) were disseminated to all VDHR-SWW breeders to aid in line selection and support making decisions for lines to include (or exclude) as parents for crossing to develop new doubled haploids or conventional segregating populations.